The luminosity function and clustering of bright quasars in the FLAMINGO cosmological simulations: Results

 In the bright luminosity bins, on the other hand, the difference between FLAMINGO and the data becomes larger, with the simulation underestimating the number density of very bright quasars by up to 3-4 orders of magnitude.
 This is because the overall evolution of bright quasars in FLAMINGO does not follow the established observational trend: the peak at cosmic noon is only marginally present for $10^{45}\,\ergs<L_\mathrm{bol}<10^{46}\,\ergs$, and disappears completely for the brightest bin.
 Adding scatter significantly reduces the gap between the simulation and observations, enhancing the predicted number density at cosmic noon, but it is not sufficient to match the steep rise and fall of the bright quasar population as seen in observations across cosmic epochs.

 Finally, we have verified that our results are robust against both numerical choices and model variations.
 Convergence tests with different box sizes and resolutions (Appendix~\ref{appendix:convergence}) confirm that the QLFs are well converged across the luminosity range probed by current observations, with noticeable differences only at the faintest luminosities where observational constraints are limited.
 Likewise, variations in cosmology or subgrid astrophysics have only minor effects on the QLF.
 Modest differences arise, for instance, in the low-$\sigma_8$ cosmology, which predicts a reduced quasar number density at high $z$, and in the kinetic AGN feedback runs, which tend to boost the abundance of bright sources.
-A more detailed discussion of the astrophysical and cosmological variations is provided in Appendix~\ref{appendix:variations}.
+The results for the kinetic (jet) feedback runs are especially interesting, as they bring the AGN abundance predicted by FLAMINGO closer to the observed data (Fig. \ref{fig:phy}).
+A plausible reason for this is that kinetic feedback generally operates on longer timescales, and it is therefore less immediately effective at quenching black hole accretion than thermal feedback, leading to an enhanced number of luminous AGN.
+Further discussion on this and on the results for other astrophysical and cosmological variations is provided in Appendix~\ref{appendix:variations}.